 Transylvania offers students a varied menu and extended dining hours.

-Students living in Forrer, Clay, Davis, and Poole halls should purchase a meal plan, either a 19-meal-per-week plan or a 14-meal plan.
+Students living in Forrer, Clay, Davis, and Poole halls should purchase a meal plan, either a 19-meal-per-week plan, a 14-meal plan, a 10-meal plan, or a plan offering 160 meals per term.
 Special meals are available for students with medical needs.
-In addition, you can try some of the other great eateries on campus — Jazzman’s Café, the Rafskeller, or the 1780 Café.
+In addition, you can try some of the other great eateries on campus—Jazzman’s Café, the Rafskeller, or the 1780 Café.

 This late-night gathering spot in Thomson Hall is open to all students.
 The 1780 Café features Sandella’s, a café that specializes in fresh, made-to-order flatbread pizzas and sandwiches, and provides a lounge atmosphere for socializing and studying with friends.